h3xp/RickDangerousUpdate/README.md

 This will let you reverse the changes you applied with the "Clean Game Lists"-feature.

-#### Remove Check Clean Game List Logs
+#### Remove Game List Logs

-Allows you to delete (clean/check) log files left by previous gamelist utilities actions.
+Allows you to delete log files left by previous gamelist utilities clean or check actions.

 #### Manually Select Genres